oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

               break
           print(row)

-- If rows need to be processed in batches, the method :meth:`Cursor.fetchmany()` can be used.
+- If rows need to be streamed or processed in batches, the method :meth:`Cursor.fetchmany()` can be used.
 The size of the batch is controlled by the ``size`` parameter, which defaults to the value of :attr:`Cursor.arraysize`.

   .. code-block:: python